atroxaper/p6-LogP6/README.md

 - `level($level --> LogP6::FilterConf:D)` - the short form for
 `filter(:level($level), :create)`;
 - `filter(LogP6::FilterConf:D $filter-conf, :create, :replace)` -
-create or replace any implementation of `FilterConf`.
-The configuration name will be retrieved from the argument itself; The method returns the old filter configuration (`:replace`) and the new one (`:create`);
+save or replace any implementation of `FilterConf`.
+The configuration name will be retrieved from the `$filter-conf`.
+The method returns the old filter configuration (`:replace`) and the new one (`:create`);
 - `filter(:$name, :$remove)` - remove and return a configuration with specified name.